-Pulmonary Rehabilitation is a specially designed service that may help improve your breathing.
-This service combines exercise and education to help you achieve the best quality of life possible.
-This services is designed to help those who suffer from lung problems including chronic obstructive pulmonary disease (COPD) and restrictive pulmonary diseases like asthma, chronic bronchitis, cystic fibrosis, interstitial fibrosis and many others.
+Pulmonary rehabilitation is a specially-designed program that may help improve your breathing by combining exercise and education to help you achieve the best quality of life possible.
+This program is designed to help those who suffer from lung problems including chronic obstructive pulmonary disease (COPD) and restrictive pulmonary diseases like asthma, chronic bronchitis, cystic fibrosis, interstitial fibrosis and many others.

 - Reduction in shortness of breath

 - Improved endurance and independent function

 - Increased knowledge of how to better manage current health conditions

 One of the most common lung diseases, COPD or chronic obstructive pulmonary disease, can make it very difficult to breathe.
 Within your lungs bronchial tubes branch into thousands of smaller thinner tubes or bronchioles.
 Bronchioles end when they reach the tiny air sacs called alveoli.
 Small capillaries or blood vessels run through these air sacs.
 When air reaches these air sacs, oxygen passes through into the blood vessels.
 As air moves through the air sacs, they inflate and deflate like a balloon.